Gordon Cummins: Royal Air Force

 The following January, having accrued over 1,000 hours of flight experience, Cummins appeared before the RAF selection board to take an aviation exam.
 His exemplary performance earned him a transfer to the Air Crew Receiving Centre in Regent's Park, where he was to be stationed with 300 other men.
 Cummins was ordered to report for duty at 10 a.m. on 2 February 1942.

 Murders

-Cummins is known to have murdered at least four women and to have attempted to murder two others over a period of six days in February 1942.
+Cummins is known to have murdered at least four women and to have attempted to murder two others over a period of five days in February 1942.
 He is also suspected of previously murdering two other women in October 1941.
 The majority of his known victims were women who he encountered in or near to West End pubs and clubs and who engaged in prostitution—typically with servicemen.
 (Note: The arrival of American servicemen in England following America's entry into the war in December 1941 saw an increase in prostitution in several British cities.
 Many prostitutes are known to have increased the price they charged for sexual services to military personnel of any nationality.)